kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }

 ```

+A condition is defined as a label selector in the **selector** field.
 If a Runtime is labeled with a label that matches the value of the **selector** parameter, the Runtime is assigned to the given Scenario.

 ### Mutations

 Director API contains the following mutations for managing Automatic Scenario Assignments:
 ```graphql
    createAutomaticScenarioAssignment(in: AutomaticScenarioAssignmentSetInput!): AutomaticScenarioAssignment
    deleteAutomaticScenarioAssignmentForScenario(scenarioName: String!): AutomaticScenarioAssignment
    deleteAutomaticScenarioAssignmentsForSelector(selector: LabelSelectorInput!): [AutomaticScenarioAssignment!]!
 ```
-When creating Assignment, the following conditions are checked:
+When creating an assignment, you must fulfill the following conditions:
-* for given scenario, at most one Assignment exists
+- For a given Scenario, at most one Assignment exists
-* given scenario has to exists
+- A given Scenario exists
-* selector's value type is a string
+- Selector value type is a string

 ### Queries

 Director API contains queries that allow you to fetch all assignments, fetch assignments for the given Scenario, and fetch assignments for the given label selector:
 ```graphql
    automaticScenarioAssignments(first: Int = 100, after: PageCursor): AutomaticScenarioAssignmentPage